Bushfire safety advice

 - Make sure there are no bottles or cylinders stored indoors or underneath the property, including BBQ cylinders (4kg and 9kg).

-What NOT to do with an LPG cylinder before evacuating:
+What not to do with an LPG cylinder before evacuating - never

-- Never place it inside a house or structure during a fire, as it can present a hazard to firefighters.
+- Place it inside a house or structure during a fire, as it can present a hazard to firefighters.

-- Never cover it with wet material to it keep cool – these materials may dry out and burn, heating the bottle/cylinder.
+- Cover it with wet material to it keep cool – these materials may dry out and burn, heating the bottle/cylinder.

 If in doubt, call your local LPG distributor.